 Best 1080P Non-144HZ Gaming Monitors

 The vast majority of gamers probably only have a budget for $1000 or less for their gaming rig, and after buying the CPU, graphics card, and other essential components there is little money left for a monitor.
 As a result, a majority of gamers will opt for a standard 1080P IPS monitor with decent response times and input lag for their PC.
+If you aren’t a gamer and are looking for a decent substitute monitor, read our USB monitor guide for some reviews and advice.

 After all, 60hz and 1080P is perfectly fine for gaming.
 A quality IPS display will deliver sharp and accurate images and play games smoothly at 60 frames.
+Response Times also matter, that’s the reason most serious gamers won’t choose a slower and cheaper display when buying a gaming display.

 Even if you aren’t going to buy a fancy 144hz UHD monitor, its still a good idea to choose the best monitor that you can buy with your budget.
 A Free-sync 1080P IPS monitor is certainly preferred to any cheap 1080 TN display.